wilsjame/how-to-nasa/index.md

 Official documentation can be found on the [EPIC API Documentation Page](https://epic.gsfc.nasa.gov/about/api), it is more in depth than the APOD documentation.

 ### What it does

 The EPIC API gives access to the pictures taken by [EPIC (Earth Polychromatic Imaging Camera)](https://epic.gsfc.nasa.gov/epic) onboard NOAA's (National Oceanic and Atmospheric Administration) DSCOVR (Deep Space Climate Observatory).
 Along with imagery, the API provides image metadata in JSON format.

 ### What gets sent to the server

-EPIC uses a GET HTTP request method to request data from the NASA server.
-GET methods request data from a specified source url.
+EPIC uses a **GET HTTP request method** to request data from the NASA server.
+GET methods request data from a specified request url.
 The following shows the HTTP method and the request url.

 ```markdown
 GET https://epic.gsfc.nasa.gov/EPIC/api
 ```
-We use a path with slashes to append parameters to the URL.
-This is different from the APOD which uses query-string variables.
+Create a path with slashes `/` to append parameters to the URL.
+This is different from the APOD which uses the `paramter=value` query-string format.

 **Query Parameters**